mostafawanas88/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 var addSix = createBase(6);
 addSix(10); // returns 16
 addSix(21); // returns 27

+function createBase(num) {
+  return function(num2) {
+      return num + num2;
+  }
+}
 ```

 3. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!
+- elminates any side effects in code as its operations are bound by its arguments and its immutable data
+- more efficient and concise
+- better for pair programming
+- Clear in terms of functional objectives
+- code is more DRY

 ## Resources